tummala86/customers/README.md

 ## Assumptions

 - I used in-memory data store temporarly to test the functionality.
 In real time I would use MS Sql high scalable and performance database.
+- No data validations added as part of this test (i.e duplicate email and name checks).
+I would add validation based on business requirements.

 ## Areas for Improvements